masyl/cook/doc/roadmap.md

 - [MEDIUM] Match the list of Jinja builtin Tests
 - [MEDIUM] Match the list of Jinja builtin Global Functions (helpers)
 - [MEDIUM] Syntax/tag to "continue" or "break" inside an "each" tag
+- [LOW] Configurable limit on recursive rendering of templates
 - [LOW] Allow running in "double braket" mode for less risky escaping
 - [LOW] Figure out a better way to bubble up "attrs" to relevant tags
 - [LOW] Find a faster/better way of escaping curly brackets